Installing & Running Houdini on Linux

 5. Once you are in the install location, you can run

-which initializes your current shell's environment to run Houdini.
+source houdini_setupwhich initializes your current shell's environment to run Houdini.
 Now if you run the command 'houdini' it will launch Houdini.

 Now if you don't want to have to cd into your install location and run the source command every time you start up terminal you will need to the source command to your '.login' file.